 I’ve been a talking head on various radio stations since 2003, and for more than a decade I was the weekly “technology guru” on BBC Radio Scotland’s MacAulay & Co as well as a popping up on programmes such as the John Beattie programme, NewsDrive and The Culture Studio.
 I was doing it so long I even had a theme tune, Kraftwerk’s Computer Love.
-I’m now a regular contributor to the BBC’s Kaye Adams programme, where I share the top stories from social media and go wildly off-topic.
+I’m now a regular contributor to the BBC’s Kaye Adams programme, where I cover social media and lifestyle stories.

 I can write radio as well as appear on it: in 2007 I co-wrote the script for I Wish I’d Thought Of That, a six-part Radio 2 documentary series presented by Kate Thornton.

 What I used to do

 Before I became a full-time writer in 1999 I spent several years working for a training and recruitment company.
 I wrote training courses, proposals, tenders, support materials, guidance notes, flyers and newspaper adverts, and I delivered training and assessed people for vocational qualifications.
 Before that I worked in a glass factory.

 I’m working on two novels and recently finished an album of pop music; there’s more music in the pipeline.
 I’ve played gigs ranging from Glasgow Barrowlands and T in The Park to five-year-olds’ birthday parties, teenage beauty competitions and gangsters’ private functions, and as a result I’ve been heckled, bottled, threatened with knives, harassed by the police, molested, mocked in national newspapers, electrocuted, ripped off, chased by hormone-crazed women and even set on fire, although not all at the same time.

 (Edited to reflect my name change; everything else is verbatim)